SonniesEdge/inuitcss-guide/README.md

 This will install several of the required modules that are essential to any InuitCSS project.

-You'll then need to import the following into your build system:
+You'll then need to import the following into your build system's main Sass file:

 ```
 // SETTINGS